Clicky

 On Board Medical Facilities

-The medical clinic looks quite similar to a walk-in clinic or urgent care clinic on land and is surprisingly well-equipped with modern medical equipment.
+However, the medical clinic looks quite similar to a walk-in clinic or urgent care clinic on land and is surprisingly well-equipped with modern medical equipment.

 The facilities are usually located on a lower deck, and apart from crowded areas.
 There will be a waiting room, and you will have to fill out the dreaded medical history forms, just as you would in a doctor’s office.